-Epigenetics, ayurveda, and the mind
+Epigenetics, ayurveda, and the mind— Healing consciousness at the cellular level

 Your beliefs become your thoughts.